fmExcense/compositeurdigital.github.io/en/manage_contents.md

 ## Required skills and resources

-The preparation of an environnement is done using the Windows built-in file explorer.
+The preparation of an environnement is done using the Windows built-in file explorer application

 You should be confortable with :